Jump to section

 However, people with schizophrenia do sometimes harm themselves.
 The lifetime suicide rate is approximately 10%.

-False: Schizophrenic episodes always involve delusions
+Do schizophrenic episodes always involve delusions?

 Schizophrenia in the workplace